 Last value

-Warning/Flag count for abnormal measurements.
+Warning/flag count for abnormal measurements.

-For categorical measures (like oxygen delivery device), we’ve only taken the count/existence-indicator of measure.
+For categorical measures (e.g., an oxygen delivery device), we used only the count/existence-indicator of measure.

-The dataset is sparse and contains different scales as naturally, most admissions did not have values for most types of measures, and different measures have different value ranges.
-But missing data is missing not at random,[31] as missing data is often a result of caregivers’ decisions.
-For example, the caregiver decides to order specific laboratory tests, but not others, as the latter are not relevant for the patient in his current situation.
-As a result, the missing values have an inherent bias, compared to the general population, as they are a result of medical concerns.
-When handling missing values and normalizing, we wanted to make sure the information of not having a value for a certain feature doesn’t get lost (the missing values get assigned a designated, separable value from all non-missing values).
-We’ve chosen the following approach for normalizing each feature:
+The dataset is sparse and contains different scales because, as would be expected, most admissions did not have values for most types of measures, and different measures have different value ranges.
+However, the missing data are not missing at random,[31] as missing data are often a result of caregivers’ decisions.
+For example, a caregiver may decide to order some specific laboratory tests and not others, as the latter may not currently be relevant for the patient.
+As a result, the missing values have an inherent bias, compared with the general population, as they are the result of medical considerations.
+When handling missing values and normalizing, we wanted to make sure that the information about not having a value for a certain feature did not get lost (the missing values are assigned a designated, separable value from all non-missing values).
+We chose the following approach for normalizing each feature:

 xnorm=xorig-Minx∈XtrainMaxx∈Xtrian-Minx∈Xtrain+C, if Xorig≠NaN 0 , otherwise

-where Xtrain is a set of all original values of the feature in the train set, and C is set to 0.1.
-In this way, missing values are replaced with 0, and non-missing values are scaled such that the range of the training set is [0.1,1.1].
-In this way, missing values are represented with a unique value 0, which does not appear in non-missing results.
+where Xtrain is a set of all original values of the feature in the training set, and C is set to 0.1.
+In this way, all missing values are replaced with 0, and non-missing values are scaled such that the range of the training set is [0.1,1.1].
+In this way, missing values are represented with a unique value, 0, which does not appear in non-missing results.
 For non-missing results, we get a min-max scaling translated by a constant C.

 Model development

-We’ve trained a fully connected Deep Neural Networks model for every configuration examined.
-Each model type has its own hyperparameters tuned, using the validation set and the ROC AUC metric (rather than the WAUC).
-Then the models were evaluated on the test set for both AUC and WAUC.
+We trained a fully connected, deep neural network model for each configuration examined.
+Each model type had its own hyperparameters tuned, using the validation set and the ROC AUC metric (rather than the WAUC).
+Then, the models were evaluated using the testing set for both AUC and WAUC.

 For simplicity, we focus here on a small set of configurations.
-However, other configurations can be easily adapted, changing the alert-interval, prediction-window size, etc. For each predicted outcome, we’ve implemented the three models, Cut-Off, Intervallic, and Notice.
-We’ve created the Intervallic and Notice configurations as a pair so that the prediction horizon for the models is the same.
-However, an Alert-Interval is added for the Notice model, making the Notice configuration a more challenging task, as the events close to the prediction point are excluded.
+However, other configurations can be easily set up, changing the alert interval, prediction-window size, etc. For each predicted outcome, we implemented the three models: cut-off, intervallic, and notice.
+We created the intervallic and notice configurations as a pair so that the prediction horizon for the models was the same.
+However, an alert interval was added for the notice model, making the notice configuration a more challenging task, as the events close to the prediction point are excluded.

-For each configuration, we’ve tuned hyper-parameters independently to try and maximize its potential.
-The hyper-parameters include conventional Deep-Learning hyper-parameters along with a parameter of the lookback size the model used to compute the features for each prediction entry.
+For each configuration, we tuned the hyperparameters independently to try and maximize its potential.
+The hyperparameters included conventional deep learning hyperparameters along with a parameter of the lookback size the model used to compute the features for each prediction entry.

-The show-cased configurations and models are detailed in Table 1.
+The example configurations and models are detailed in Table 1.

 Table 1